unit calculator

 Use this mL to fl oz converter to turn metric milliliters into US fluid ounces using the standard 1 fl oz = 29.5735 mL relationship.

-Enter any volume in milliliters and instantly see the equivalent in fluid ounces for travel, packaging, bar, or kitchen use.
+Enter any volume in milliliters and instantly see the equivalent in US fluid ounces for travel, packaging, bar, lab, skincare, supplement, or kitchen use.

-Ideal for frequent travelers, bartenders, home cooks, and anyone comparing international product sizes to US fluid ounce labels.
+Ideal for frequent travelers, bartenders, baristas, home cooks, ecommerce sellers, formulators, and anyone comparing international product sizes to US fluid‑ounce labels.

 FAQs